 The goal of the Family Mediation Certificate is to provide quality education and training in mediation in a family context that may be applied towards the minimum training requirements of Family Mediation Canada for certification as a Family Relations Mediator.

 This 20-credit certificate is 280 hours or 40 days long and is awarded upon successful completion of all classroom and online course requirements and an assessment.

-The Family Mediation Certificate is a joint offering from two divisions of the JIBC: the Centre for Conflict Resolution and the Corrections and Community Justice Division (CCJD).
-The CCJD courses are all delivered online while the majority of the Centre for Conflict Resolution courses are delivered in classrooms at the JIBC’s main campus in New Westminster, our Victoria campus and through our community partnerships with colleges throughout BC and at the University of Calgary in Alberta.
+The Family Mediation Certificate is a joint offering from two divisions of the JIBC: the Centre for Conflict Resolution and the Corrections and Court Services Division (CCSD).
+The CCSD courses are all delivered online while the majority of the Centre for Conflict Resolution courses are delivered in classrooms at the JIBC’s main campus in New Westminster, our Victoria campus and through our community partnerships with colleges throughout BC and at the University of Calgary in Alberta.

 Interested in a career as a Family Justice Counsellor?
 Learn more here.